olgagnn/WisdomGate/README.md

 WisdomGate Library Management System uses the following dependencies:

 - JavaFX: for building the graphical user interface
-- Gson: for serializing and deserializing JSON data

 These dependencies are managed using Maven, so make sure you have Maven installed to resolve them.